-4. With that in mind, how can a lightweight child balance the seesaw when playing with a heavier child?
-The lightweight boy should sit at the edge of his side, as away from the center (fulcrum) as possible.
+4. With that in mind, how can a lightweight child balance the seesaw when playing with a heavier child? boy should start moving closer and closer to the center The lightweight boy should sit at the edge of his side, as away from the center (fulcrum) as possible.
 The heavier of the seesaw until balance is achieved.